soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 {% endhighlight%}

 ### AVR control (optional)
 Nowadays, most of the AVR can be connected to the home network and have a network protocol.
 It is the case of my yamaha receiver.
 I created a python script that does the link it between shairport-sync, MPD and the AVR.
 The script simply manage the power and volume of my receiver.
 This might sound like a dumb feature, but it is actually quite useful.
 I made sure to deactivate any software volume in shairport-sync (ignore_volume_control=yes), MPD (mixer_type=null) or in the [sound driver](https://github.com/soundg33k/linux/commit/3a2f6d342a262dee091e77357babc85d07125c9b).
-This way the PI always output the sound at 0 dB and the receiver applies the volume.
+This way the PI always output the sound at 0 dB and only the receiver applies the volume.

 Making it work with mpd was quite easy.
 I have shared my code on this github [repo](https://github.com/soundg33k/avrcontroller), you can use it as a starting point for your project.